Christiane Amanpour: 1983–2010: Cable News Network (CNN)

-From 1992 to 2010, Amanpour was CNN's chief international correspondent as well as the anchor of Amanpour, a daily CNN interview program that aired 2009–2010.
+From 1992 to 2010, Amanpour was CNN's chief international correspondent.
+From 2009 to 2010, she was the anchor of Amanpour, a daily CNN interview program.
 Amanpour has reported on major crises from many of the world's hotspots, including Iraq, Afghanistan, Palestine, Iran, Israel, Pakistan, Somalia, Rwanda, and the Balkans and from the United States during Hurricane Katrina.
 She has secured exclusive interviews with world leaders from the Middle East to Europe, Africa and beyond, including Iranian presidents Mohammad Khatami and Mahmoud Ahmadinejad, as well as the presidents of Afghanistan, Sudan, and Syria, among others.
 After 9/11, she was the first international correspondent to interview British Prime Minister Tony Blair, French President Jacques Chirac, and Pakistani President Pervez Musharraf.
 Other interviewees have included Hillary Clinton, Nicolás Maduro, Hassan Rouhani, Emmanuel Macron, Angela Merkel, John Kerry, the Dalai Lama, Robert Mugabe and Moammar Gadhafi.

 She has also conducted interviews with Constantine II of Greece, Reza Pahlavi, Ameera al-Taweel and actors Angelina Jolie, Tom Hanks and Meryl Streep.

 From 1996 to 2005, she was contracted by 60 Minutes creator Don Hewitt to file four to five in-depth international news reports a year as a special contributor.
 These reports garnered her a Peabody Award in 1998 (she had earlier been awarded one in 1993).
-Hewitt's successor Jeff Fager was not a fan of her work and terminated her contract.
+Hewitt's successor Jeff Fager terminated her contract.

-She has had many memorable moments in her television career, one of them in a live telephone interview with Yasser Arafat during the siege on his compound in March 2002, in which Arafat gave tough responses: "Are you asking me why am I under complete siege?
-You're a wonderful journalist.
-You have to respect your profession." and "You have to be accurately [sic] when you are speaking with General Yasser Arafat.
-Be quiet!", and finished by hanging up on her.